 What causes the hyperacusis is one factor.
 If it was brought on by loud noises, and you keep exposing yourself to the same sounds, then it will likely get worse.
 If it was brought about by head trauma, this will hopefully not keep reoccurring, so it should remain constant.

 Any treatment and your lifestyle may also influence whether it gets worse.
 As mentioned before, if you are always wearing earplugs to block sound, then this may lead to a worsening condition.

-If you suffer from this condition, you should carry earplugs or headphones with you in case you really need them.
-But only wear them when it is absolutely necessary to prevent the condition worsening
+If you suffer from this condition, carry earplugs or headphones with you in case you really need them.
+But only wear them when it is absolutely necessary to prevent the condition worsening.

-If you know someone with hyperacusis, then you will know that it really is a disability as it totally affects the suffers life.
+If you know someone with hyperacusis, then you know that it really is a disability as it totally affects the suffers life.
 However, some countries do not recognize it as a disability.